-Design Basis Outcom 20 Masterplan Element Design Basis Outcom Liement Solids Grit and Screenings - Landfill Biosolids (one of or a combination of) Land reclamation Animal crop production Landscaping - Composting Other options may be considered if they can be shown to be feasible through a regional approach.
-Upgrade Approach into account whole of licommunity acceptance.
-All options including but around \$100 M. The to showed a mean estimate.
-The assessment of platinvestment saving compreliminary and based the sensitivity of the control of iment found that a "Build New" upgrade approach was preferred taking life cost, constructability, operability, sustainability, future proofing and a and affordability. uild new, refurbishment and reuse options provided a whole of life NPV otal project cost estimate prepared by QPRC using @risk modelling lated project value of \$108 M. uusible refurbished and reused assets showed no significant capital lapared to the build new option cost estimates.
-All estimates are on a range of caveats.
-There is no discernible significant difference within list analysis at a Masterplan level. nent technology (BNR - CAS v BNR - MBR) was not significant to the Approvals upgrade to the STP we A Development Applic Impact Track.
-The consubmitted under the In NUZ4: River Corridor (NSW Approvals NSW approvals will be system).
-The NSW leconsideration (such as approving authority for NSW would be require NSW Office of Water in Government Act (1993) Federal Approvals s required to approve the STP upgrade under Section 60 of the Local B).
-Solution by the state of the state by the ACT Environme Stakeholders.
-The fund management approach Griffin.
-Continued engagemen be required regarding I preparation of the EIS.
-T and Region Catchment Management Coordination Group was formed ant Minister.
-This group includes EPD, and other ACT Government and this committee is to implement an integrated catchment in the ACT and Region, including improving water quality in Lake Burley at with EPD, ACT Government Stakeholders, NSW EPA and the NCA will Lake improvement through an agreed approach and throughout the A framework for a joint approach is agreed. uired to produce an Integrated Water Cycle Management (IWCM) plan office of Water.
+Masterplan Element Design Basis Outcom ie Solids Grit and Screenings - Landfill Biosolids (one of or a combination of) Land reclamation Animal crop production Landscaping - Composting Other options may be considered if they can be shown to be feasible through a regional approach.
+Upgrade Approach A Multi Criteria Assessment found that a "Build New" upgrade approach was preferred taking into account whole of life cost, constructability, operability, sustainability, future proofing and community acceptance and affordability.
+All options including build new, refurbishment and reuse options provided a whole of life NPV around \$100 M. The total project cost estimate prepared by QPRC using @risk modelling showed a mean estimated project value of \$108 M. The assessment of plausible refurbished and reused assets showed no significant capital investment saving compared to the build new option cost estimates.
+All estimates are preliminary and based on a range of caveats.
+There is no discernible significant difference within the sensitivity of the cost analysis at a Masterplan level.
+The selection of treatment technology (BNR - CAS v BNR - MBR) was not significant to the outcome.
+Approvals ACT Approvals Under Schedule 4 of th upgrade to the STP wo A Development Applica Impact Track.
+The corr submitted under the Im NUZ4: River Corridor ( NSW Approvals NSW approvals will be system).
+The NSW leg consideration (such as approving authority for NSW would be require NSW Office of Water is Government Act (1993) Federal Approvals Any works approval so Conservation Act 1993 he ACT Planning and Development Act 2007 (P&D Act) the proposed build require an environment impact statement (EIS). ation (DA) would also be required and would likely be assessed under the impleted EIS is required to be submitted with the Development Application inpact Track.
+This applies to the whole site zoned TSZ2: Services and small areas bordering the Molonglo River). required for any works within NSW (such as the sewerage collection gislation would similarly require Development Approval and environmental contaminated lands and endangered species).
+It is possible that the this work could be QPRC.
+Further detail of the scope of any works in d to determine this. s required to approve the STP upgrade under Section 60 of the Local and the state of the state of the state of the state of the state and state of the state and the state of the state General Comments In 2015 the interim AC by the ACT Environme Stakeholders.
+The func- management approach Griffin.
+Continued engagemen be required regarding L preparation of the EIS.
+Local Councils are required outlined by the NSW O T and Region Catchment Management Coordination Group was formed nt Minister.
+This group includes EPD, and other ACT Government ction of this committee is to implement an integrated catchment in the ACT and Region, including improving water quality in Lake Burley t with EPD, ACT Government Stakeholders, NSW EPA and the NCA will ake improvement through an agreed approach and throughout the A framework for a joint approach is agreed. uired to produce an Integrated Water Cycle Management (IWCM) plan ffice of Water.